jalder/mongo-atlas-vault-user-wait/README.md

 Exiting
 ```

 The above test implies Atlas took ~10 seconds to apply and confirm the database user is ready for use.
 The example image build is about 15MB in size (compressed).
+Further reduction in image size could be achieved by removing the database connectivity test (and dependencies) and exit after confirming the Atlas API completed the plan changes.

 ## Disclaimer

-Not supported by anyone.
+This example solution is not supported by MongoDB.